PawanOsman/ChatGPT.Net/README.md

 Console.WriteLine(response2);
 ```

-In the above code, we first create a new `ChatGpt` object and wait for it to be ready.
-Then, we create a new `ChatGptClient` using the `CreateClient` method, passing in a `ChatGptClientConfig` object containing the session token.
-Finally, we use the `Ask` method of the `ChatGptClient` to send a query to the ChatGPT service and print the response.
+The code above demonstrates how to use the ChatGPT.Net library to create and interact with multiple ChatGPT clients and conversations simultaneously.

+The `ChatGpt` class is used to initialize the ChatGPT library and wait for it to be ready.
+The `CreateClient` method is then called to create a new client using a specified configuration.

+Once the client is created, the `Ask` method can be called to send a message to ChatGPT and receive a response.
+The `conversationId` parameter is optional and can be used to specify the conversation that the message should be sent to.
+If no conversation ID is provided, a default conversation ID will be used.

+The `ResetConversation` method can be used to reset a specific conversation associated with a particular client.
+This allows the client to be used to start a new conversation with ChatGPT as if it were the first time the client was used.

+Multiple ChatGPT clients can be created and used to manage multiple accounts simultaneously.
+It is important to note that the `SessionToken` in the configuration must be a valid token in order to successfully authenticate and use the ChatGPT service.

 ## Note
 you need `Xvfb` to run it in linux server "without display", use the commands below to insstall it and configure a virtual display (Ubuntu Server)